Skip to contents

 Deterministic Transitions: Define transitions that take place in the absence of probabilistic transitions.
 Here we also set the age boundaries for each State Class.

-# Load an empty Deterministic Transitions Datasheet to a new R data frame
+# Load an empty Deterministic Transitions datasheet to a new R data frame

 dTransitions <- datasheet(myScenario,